akiorange/lookupper/README.md

 ## Thank you

-- [ChromeExtensionAsync](https://github.com/KeithHenry/chromeExtensionAsync) is used to make the native [Extension API](https://developer.chrome.com/extensions) able to handle Promises instead of callbacks.
+- [ChromeExtensionAsync](https://github.com/KeithHenry/chromeExtensionAsync) library is used to make the native [Extension API](https://developer.chrome.com/extensions) able to handle Promises instead of callbacks.
 This helps a lot to improve maintainability of the code.

 - [Feather](https://github.com/feathericons/feather) provides the icon for this extension.